CandlePlatforms/devdocs/docs/develop/ipfs.md

 ### Context

-Polygon blockchain can be used to store data.
+Candle blockchain can be used to store data.
 But is it really worth the cost?
 To put into perspective 1 byte of a data can cost you 50 gwei gas in matic token, or equal to about $0.0166 in today's market.
 It maybe small for just one byte of data but let's say you want to store a file with 1 GB data (10^6 bytes) it will cost you 6.4x10^11 gwei or 640 matic.
 Even matic consumes less gas then too its not easy task to store it in on-chain.
 The solution for this is IPFS, the InterPlanetary File System.&#x20;

 #### What is IPFS?&#x20;